International Phonetic Alphabet: Unicode

-Unicode supports nearly all of the IPA alphabet.
+Unicode supports nearly all of the IPA.
 Apart from basic Latin and Greek and general punctuation, the primary blocks are IPA Extensions, Spacing Modifier Letters and Combining Diacritical Marks, with lesser support from Phonetic Extensions, Phonetic Extensions Supplement, Combining Diacritical Marks Supplement, and scattered characters elsewhere.
 The extended IPA is supported primarily by those blocks and Latin Extended-G.

 IPA numbers

 After the Kiel Convention in 1989, most IPA symbols were assigned an identifying number to prevent confusion between similar characters during the printing of manuscripts.
 The codes were never much used and have been superseded by Unicode.

 Typefaces

 Many typefaces have support for IPA characters, but good diacritic rendering remains rare.
 Web browsers generally do not need any configuration to display IPA characters, provided that a typeface capable of doing so is available to the operating system.

-System fonts

-The ubiquitous Arial and Times New Roman fonts include IPA characters, but they are neither complete (especially Arial) nor render diacritics properly.
-The basic Latin Noto fonts are better, only failing with the more obscure characters.
-The proprietary Calibri font, which is the default font of Microsoft Office, has nearly complete IPA support with good diacritic rendering.

-Other commercial fonts

-Brill has good IPA support.
-It is a commercial font but freely available for non-commercial use.

 Free fonts

-Typefaces that provide nearly full IPA support and properly render diacritics include Gentium Plus, Charis SIL, Doulos SIL, and Andika.
+Typefaces that provide full IPA and nearly full extIPA support, including properly rendering the diacritics, include Gentium, Charis SIL, Doulos SIL, and Andika developed by SIL International.
+Indeed, the IPA chose Doulos to publish their chart in Unicode format.

-In addition to the support found in other fonts, these fonts support the full range of old-style (pre-Kiel) staveless tone letters, through a character variant option that suppresses the stave of the Chao tone letters.
-They also have an option to maintain the [a] ~ distinction in italic.
-However, the combining parentheses, and especially the combining paired parentheses, which are used in extIPA to bracket diacritics, often don't display properly.
+In addition to the level of support found in commercial and system fonts, these fonts support the full range of old-style (pre-Kiel) staveless tone letters, through a character variant option that suppresses the stave of the Chao tone letters.
+They also have an option to maintain the [a] ~ [ɑ] vowel distinction in italics.
+The only notable gaps are with the extIPA: the combining parentheses, which enclose diacritics, are not supported, nor is the enclosing circle that marks unidentified sounds, and which Unicode considers to be a copy-edit mark and thus not eligible for Unicode support.

+The basic Latin Noto fonts commissioned by Google also have significant IPA support, including diacritic placement, only failing with the more obscure IPA and extIPA characters and superscripts of the Latin Extended-F and Latin Extended-G blocks.
+The extIPA parentheses are included, but they do not enclose diacritics as they are supposed to.

+DejaVu is the second free Unicode font chosen by the IPA to publish their chart.
+It was last updated in 2016 and so does not support the Latin F or G blocks.
+Stacked diacritics tend to overstrike each other.

+As of 2018, the IPA was developing their own font, unitipa, based on TIPA.